 Mail Merge is an automatic addition of names and addresses from a database to letters and envelopes in order to facilitate sending mail, especially advertising, to many addresses.

 To use Mail Merge in Word 2010

 Step 1- Open up Microsoft Word 2010.
-Start by writing the content of your letter, you may also insert picture in the message body.
+Start by writing the content of your letter, you may also insert a picture in the message body.
 To begin mail merge, click Mailings tab, then click Start Mail Merge.
 Select and click Email Messages from the list.

 Step 3- Prepare a contact list of recipients.
 Open up Microsoft Excel 2010 for this.
-From the Excel workbook, create name and email address column.
+From the Excel workbook, create a name and email address column.
 Fill it up then save it as CSV file type in your local directory.